robertpeteuil/multi-cloud-control/README.rst

 .. code::

   [info]
-  # example providers list = connect and use all three providers
+  # example - connect to all three providers
   providers = aws,azure,gcp

   # the "providers" key specifies which cloud providers to work with
-  # the list can contain any subset or combination of "aws", "azure' and "gcp"
+  # the list can contain any subset or combination of "aws", "azure" and "gcp"
   # each provider listed must have a corresponding section of the same name
   #   the corresponding section contains the security credentials for that provider